 If my memory serves me correctly, the check was for more than $800 each month.

-Oh, wait.
-That never happened.
+Except…that never happened.

 Now, not all of these things are bad (except taco bell; that probably is bad).
 That said, I could have been a lot further along my financial independence path if I had saved that money.
 But, guess what, I can’t turn back the clock.
 Opportunity lost.